Neurogenic Bladder in Children

 - Thickened bladder wall

 The symptoms of neurogenic bladder can seem like other health conditions.
-Make sure your child sees his or her healthcare provider for a diagnosis.
+Have your child see his or her healthcare provider for a diagnosis.

 How is neurogenic bladder diagnosed in a child?